 In our normal course of operations, we have development arrangements under which we engage outside engineering resources to work on our research and development projects.
-For the year ended December 31, 2012, we incurred \$4.9 million for such arrangements.
+For the year ended December 31, 2013, we incurred \$9.3 million for such arrangements.

-At any particular time, our cash position is affected by the timing of cash receipts for product sales, maintenance contracts, government co-funding for research and development activities and our payments for inventory, resulting in significant fluctuations in our cash balance from quarter-to-quarter and within a quarter.
+At any particular time, our cash position is affected by the timing of cash receipts for product sales, maintenance contracts, other service contracts, and our payments for inventory, resulting in significant fluctuations in our cash balance from quarter-to-quarter and within a quarter.
 Our principal sources of liquidity are our cash and cash equivalents, short-term investments and cash from operations.
 We expect our cash resources to be adequate for at least the next twelve months.

-The adequacy of our cash resources is dependent on the amount and timing of government funding as well as our ability to sell our products with adequate gross profit.
 Beyond the next twelve months, the adequacy of our cash resources will largely depend on our success in achieving profitable operations and positive operating cash flows on a sustained basis.